Flamesandlakes/parser/README.md

 ## Getting Started
 If you want to directly convert a file to its corresponding JSON array (in the fewest possible steps) in Python:
-- Import Parser class from prototype.py.
-Your "prototype.py"-file must also be stored in the same directory as your "stringHandling.py"-file.
+- Import Parser class from main.py.

 ```
-from prototype import Parser
+from main import Parser
 ```

 - Initialize a Parser class oject